Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: Elements of minimal degree in the monotone case

-in this case is the whole ring $\mathcal{R}_0$.
-In this section, we prove that a similar statement as \cite[Corollary $1.3$]{Giv1995} holds for $\mathcal{J}_{\K_0}^*(F^-(\nu))$, provided that the toric manifold $(M,\omega)$ is \textit{monotone}.
+In this section, we prove that a statement similar to \cite[Corollary $1.3$]{Giv95} holds for $\mathcal{J}_{\K_0}^*(F^-(\nu))$, provided that the symplectic toric manifold $(M,\omega, \mathbb{T})$ is \textit{monotone}.
 To that aim, we start by bounding $\mathcal{J}_{\K_0}^*(F^-(\nu))$ from below and above with the projections to $\mathcal{R}_0$ of two modules of a form similar to that from equation $(\ref{eq10})$.
 This simplifies the analysis of $\mathcal{J}_{\K_0}^*(F^-(\nu))$ to that of much explicit modules.
-The proof of Proposition \ref{prop1.2.3} is then a careful analysis of the degrees of the polynomials in these submodules.
+The proof of Proposition \ref{prop1.2.3} is then a careful analysis of the degrees of the polynomials of these submodules.

 Assume that $(M,\omega)$ is \textit{monotone}.
-Recall that through the isomorphism $H^2(M,\R) \simeq \liek^*$ of Remark \ref{rem3.1.1}, the regular value $p$ represents the cohomology class of $\omega$.
-Suppose that $p$ is \textit{integral} and \textit{primitive}, and let $N_M$ denote the minimal Chern number of $M$.
-Then we have
+Recall that through the isomorphism $H^2(M;\R) \simeq \liek^*$ of equation $(\ref{eq1})$, the regular value $p$ represents the cohomology class of $\omega$.
+Suppose that $p$ is \textit{integral} and \textit{primitive}, and let $N_M$ denote the minimal Chern number of $(M, \omega)$.
+We have